 Intrigued by this model, many other JESPY families wanted their family members to have a similar opportunity.
 Through their generosity, two additional homes were purchased so that other clients could participate in the shared housing experience.
 Currently, the Shared Housing Program includes six homes, all of which are in the South Orange community and within walking distance of all JESPY services.

 In 2010, the newly renovated Judith Ruback Schechner Recreation and Wellness Center was dedicated in memory of Judi Schechner, a past president of JESPY House.
 Known as Judi House, many recreational and cultural arts activities; health education and wellness activities; and special events are offered in this building.
 The Judi House Café is a popular venue that offers social activities and refreshments every day from late afternoon through evening.

-Currently, JESPY’s population ranges in age from 18 to over 60.
+Currently, JESPY’s population ranges in age from 18 to 72.
 JESPY House serves:

-We look foward to further developing and enhancing innovative programming in independent living, recreational and vocational services.
+We look forward to further developing and enhancing innovative programming in independent living, recreational and vocational services.